bbl-Laobu/CustomBackIconDemo/README.md

  ```
 The scenarios mostly demonstrate how to replace the back image and show or hide the different elements.

 ## ANDROID APPCOMPAT
-The Android specific class can choose to run with or without AppCompat classes ( AppCompat provides more compatibility with older Android devices).
-When creating a new Xamarin.Froms project today, a template is created using the AppCompat package allowing for greater compatibility.
+The Android specific Xamarin project can choose to run with or without AppCompat classes (AppCompat provides more compatibility with older Android devices).
+Today, when creating a new Xamarin.Froms project a template is created using the AppCompat package allowing for greater compatibility.
+So, AppCompat seems to be the way to go.

-However, the demo at this stage is only able to work using the Non AppCompat configuration due.
-AppCompat and no AppCompat use different Navigation Renderers and while developing this demo, we discovered a bug where OnPop and OnPush are not accessible from the customer renderer thereby preventing us from injecting our own code.
+However, the demo at this stage is only able to work using the Non AppCompat configuration due to an internal Xamarin bug.
+AppCompat and non AppCompat use different Navigation Renderers and while developing this demo, we discovered a bug where OnPop and OnPush are not accessible from the customer renderer thereby preventing us from injecting our own code.
 The bug was reported and a pull request was added (see https://bugzilla.xamarin.com/show_bug.cgi?id=57578).
 I will update the code and documentation as soon as a fix has been released.

 ## Conclusion
 Using Custom renderers is the only way to fully take control of the Back Button Items on the different platforms.
-Once we implement this we are can pretty much take full control of what is shown without losing the power of the underlying classes of Xamarin Forms.
+Once we implement this we can pretty much take full control of what is shown without losing the power of the underlying classes of Xamarin Forms.

 Enjoy and any question or improvements, please let me know.